Rari-Capital/nova/docs/README.md

 - **`RETURN`: The "newExecHash" (unique identifier) for the resubmitted request.**

 `speedUpRequest` allows a user/contract to increase the gas price for their request without having to `cancel`, `withdraw` and call `requestExec` again.

 Calling this function will initiate a 5 minute delay before disabling the request associated with `execHash` (this is known as the "uncled" request) and enabling an updated version of the request (this is known as the resubmitted request which is returned as `newExecHash`).

-The caller must be the creator of the `execHash` and must also approve enough extra WETH to pay for the increased gas costs: `(gasPrice - previousGasPrice) * previousGasLimit`.
+The caller must be the creator of the `execHash` and must also approve enough extra WETH to pay for the increased gas costs: `(newGasPrice - previousGasPrice) * gasLimit`.

 ::: danger
 A relayer can still execute the uncled request associated with the `execHash` up until the delay has passed.